HomeArticlesGuideUS Home Buying Guide

 Home inspection (paid before closing) $350-$600

-Seller concessions: In a buyer's market or when a property has sat on the market, you can negotiate for the seller to contribute toward your closing costs — typically up to 3–6% of the purchase price, depending on loan type and down payment.
-This reduces your cash outlay at closing but may slightly affect the negotiated purchase price.
+In a buyer's market, or when a property has sat unsold for a while, you can negotiate for the seller to contribute toward your closing costs, typically up to 3 to 6% of the purchase price depending on loan type and down payment.
+This lowers your cash outlay at closing but may nudge the negotiated purchase price slightly.

 Use the Closing Costs Calculator to generate a line-item estimate for your state, loan amount, and property value.
-Different states have materially different cost structures — attorney-state requirements, transfer tax rates, and title insurance premiums vary significantly.
+Different states have materially different cost structures: attorney-state requirements, transfer tax rates, and title insurance premiums all vary quite a bit.

-The Loan Estimate and Closing Disclosure: Within three business days of your mortgage application, your lender must provide a Loan Estimate with itemised closing costs.
+Within three business days of your mortgage application, your lender must provide a Loan Estimate with itemized closing costs.
 At least three business days before closing, you receive the Closing Disclosure with final figures.
-Compare them carefully — fees generally should not increase more than 10% from estimate to final without a legitimate change-of-circumstance reason.
+Compare them carefully; fees generally shouldn't increase more than 10% from estimate to final without a legitimate change-of-circumstance reason.

 Step 5: Compare 15-Year vs 30-Year Mortgage

-This decision has more long-term financial impact than almost any other in the home-buying process.
+This decision carries more long-term financial weight than almost any other in the home-buying process.
 Run the numbers before choosing.

 The core trade-off on a $350,000 loan: